SimonPaske/simon-paske-photography/README.md

 ### Contact Page

-* Contact form lets customers to fill the form and leave a message regarding the question.
-The form consists of following fields and attributes:
+* Contact form lets customers fill out the form and leave a message regarding the question.
+The form consists of the following fields and attributes:
    * Full Name (required, type=text)
    * Email (required, type=email)
    * Write your message here (required, type=textarea)
-* After succsessful form submition the customer will get confirmation message and possibility to go back to contact.html page.
+* After successful form submission the customer will get a confirmation message and the possibility to go back to the contact.html page.
-  * This gives posibility for the customer to contact me if they want to get the price for my services or any other information.
+ * This gives the possibility for the customer to contact me if they want to get the price for my services or any other information.

 ![Contact Form](docs/readme_images/contact_form.png)